Learning Task Priorities from Demonstrations: Discussion

-By extending the notion of candidate coordinate systems to candidate task hierarchies, we showed that TP-GMM could be used to learn priority constraints.
-With movement synthesis through a soft weighting of strict hierarchies, we maintain the advantages of composing primitives in the form of strict prioritization, since high weights will result in the execution of the tasks with the corresponding hierarchy.
-The soft weighting component allows the robot to combine hierarchies (in the form of task prioritization primitives) and to switch between hierarchies with smooth transitions.
+By extending the notion of candidate coordinate systems to candidate task hierarchies, we showed that TP-GMM could be used to learn priority hierarchies.

-Here, one potential shortcoming is that the set of possible task hierarchies needs to be set beforehand.
-To a certain extent, one can take advantage of the teacher's knowledge about the domain of activity considered, in order to only use a subset of all possible candidate task hierarchies, i.e., some hierarchies may be known to be irrelevant beforehand.
-However, even though one is not required to provide all possible hierarchies for the considered tasks, one should be careful not to over-define this set, because the more candidate hierarchies are available, the more demonstrations will be required to extract invariant task features from statistical analysis.
-A potential research direction to leverage this issue would be to study ways of learning sets of task parameters, in this case hierarchies, characterizing specific domains of activity (bimanual manipulation, walking, etc.).
-Then, one could take advantage of the prior knowledge about the activity in which the task to be taught takes place to select the set accordingly.
+One potential shortcoming is that the set of possible task hierarchies needs to be set beforehand.
+To a certain extent, one can take advantage of expert knowledge to only use a subset of all possible candidate hierarchies.
+However, even though one is not required to provide all possible hierarchies for the considered tasks, one should be careful not to over-define this set, because the more candidate hierarchies are available, the more demonstrations will be required to extract invariant features through statistics.
+A potential research direction to leverage this issue could be to study ways of learning sets of hierarchies characterizing specific domains of activity (e.g., bimanual manipulation, walking).
+Then, one could take advantage of the prior knowledge about the skill to be demonstrated to select the set accordingly.